Welcome to our Governing Body

 The Instrument of Government outlines the constitution of the Governing Body.
 The Local Authority considers whether it complies with the relevant legal requirements.
 The Instrument of Government for Warden Hill Infant School Governing Body was ratified by the Local Authority and it became effective from 1st September 2015.

-The Governing Body reviews the document annually to ensure the constitution of the Governing Body remains relevant and meets the needs of the school’s governance.
+The Governing Body reviews the document annually, in the autumn term, to ensure the constitution of the Governing Body remains relevant and meets the needs of the school’s governance.

 Governance Terms of Reference

 The Governing Body must agree the Terms of Reference for the Governing Body and its Committees annually.
 The Terms of Reference outlines the tasks and decision-making powers assigned to a Committee.
-The Terms of Reference documents for Warden Hill Infant School Governing Body were ratified on 18th January 2021 and are listed below.
+The Terms of Reference documents for Warden Hill Infant School Governing Body were ratified on 27th September 2021.